nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Numerical experiments

 \section{Numerical experiments}

 In this section, we evaluate the performance of the \textit{nlKrylov} methods developed in this work on a variety of nonlinear problems.
-We compare them against related approaches discussed in \autoref{sec:connection}, including inexact Newton methods-particularly the Jacobian-free Newton-Krylov approach, nlOrthomin($k$), and Anderson Acceleration (AA).
+We compare them against related approaches discussed in \autoref{sec:connection}, including inexact Newton methods, particularly the Jacobian-free Newton-Krylov approach nlOrthomin($k$), and Anderson Acceleration (AA).
 Unless otherwise specified, we use GMRES as inner solver for all methods.
-In nlOrthomin, we use the Gauss-Newton-procedure as described in \eqref{eq:gaussnewton} to compute the optimal $y_j=\mathrm{argmin}_y\|f(x_j+P_jy)\|$ at each iteration, where we set $V_j\equiv J_{s_j}(y)$ and restrict the Gauss-Newton iterations to a maximum of $20$ steps.
-For Newton-Krylov methods, we follow the Eisenstat-Walker heuristic \cite{EisW1996} to adaptively control the linear solver tolerance at each nonlinear iteration, i.e., In Anderson Acceleration, updates are damped using a fixed parameter $\beta\in\RR$, such that $x_{j+1}=x_j+\beta f_j$, which corresponds to a root-finding problem for the scaled function $f_\beta(x):=\beta f(x)$.
+In nlOrthomin, we use a Gauss-Newton-procedure to compute the optimal $y_j=\argmin_y\|f(x_j+P_jy)\|$ at each iteration, where we set $V_j\equiv J_{s_j}(y)$ and restrict the Gauss-Newton iterations to a maximum of $20$ steps.
+For Newton-Krylov methods, we follow the Eisenstat-Walker heuristic \cite{EisW1996} to adaptively control the linear solver tolerance at each nonlinear iteration, i.e., In AA, updates are damped using a fixed parameter $\beta\in\RR$, such that $x_{j+1}=x_j+\beta f_j$, which corresponds to a root finding problem for the scaled function $f_\beta(x):=\beta f(x)$.
+This straightforward acceleration scheme was similarly employed by \cite{He2024} as a baseline algorithm.
+While the authors acknowledge that more powerful fixed-point iterations may exist for specific problem classes, the present approach is deliberately selected for its simplicity and generality, with only the parameters $\beta$ and $k_{AA}$ requiring careful tuning.
+Solver results are color-coded in all experiments as follows: nlGCR results are displayed with dark red circles ($\bm{\circ}$), nlGMRESR with orange pluses ($\bm{+}$), nlGCRO with grey asterisks ($\bm{*}$) and nlLGMRES with blue squares ($\bm{\square}$).
+Solid lines represent the full nonlinear methods, while dashed lines indicate their linear-nonlinear variants (see Section \ref{sec:adaptive}), e.g., nlGCR-A. For comparison, nlOrthomin is shown with turquoise crosses ($\bm{\times}$), Newton-Krylov with red diamonds ($\bm{\Diamond}$) and AA with green triangles ($\bm{\triangle}$).
+We compare solvers in terms of (outer) iterations as well as total function evaluations, where each evaluation of $f(x)$ or matrix-free evaluation of $J_f(x)y$ is counted as a single function evaluation.
+This measure reflects the extra evaluations needed in inner iterations of nested methods to enhance the local linear model, illustrating the potential gains of linear-update approaches. \Cref{tab:nlkrylov_update} presents estimates of the expected number of function evaluations per iteration for the \textit{nlKrylov} methods, excluding those required for damping or adaptive switching as described in \Cref{sec:implementation}.
+The present AA implementation requires one evaluation of $f(x)$ per iteration.
+The number of function evaluations required by nlOrthomin($k$) and Newton-Krylov is difficult to estimate a priori, owing to the exact line search employed in nlOrthomin and the adaptive forcing strategy in Newton-Krylov, respectively.
+Note that the total computational cost also includes operations like inner products, which are not counted here and may significantly affect runtime depending on the cost of function evaluations.
+The total runtime of all algorithms, under the experimental setup described in the subsequent sections, is reported in \Cref{tab:runtime}.
+It should be noted that the present implementations have not been fully optimized with respect to numerical performance.
+All experiments are conducted using {\sc MATLAB} 2024b on a notebook with AMD Ryzen 7 PRO 4750U CPU and integrated Radeon RX Vega 7 GPU.